tardate/LittleArduinoProjects/Equipment/VC3165/README.md

 ## Enclosure

 The instrument uses a standard enclosure.
-Front and rear panels are well layed out, although the gate control knob below the channel inputs can be inconvenient to get to with leads attached.
+Front and rear panels are well laid out, although the gate control knob below the channel inputs can be inconvenient to get to with leads attached.

 The unit I received had some button labels only in Chinese, so I've stuck on my own labels in English.